This Instant Pot Beef and Broccoli with Rice is a takeout-inspired 30-minute dinner idea that comes together with pantry staples.

 - Sesame seeds for garnish

-- Add in broccoli and red pepper, stirring to combine well.
-Place lid back on Instant Pot and let sit for 5-10 minutes to let the vegetables steam.
+- Add in broccoli and red pepper, stirring gently to combine.
+Place lid back on Instant Pot and let sit for 5-10 minutes to let the red pepper cook (it gets overcooked if you pressure cook it so we lightly cook it this way).
 Serve with a bit of sesame seeds on top and enjoy!

 - ZERO ADS!